schranz-search/schranz-search/docs/getting_started/index.rst

         When using the ``Standalone`` version we need to create a new instance of ``Engine`` class to create it.
-The ``Engine`` requires beside the already created ``Schema`` also an instance of ``Adapter`` which will be used to communicate with the search engine.
+The ``Engine`` requires beside the already created ``Schema`` also an instance of ``Adapter`` which will be used to communicate with the search service.

         .. tabs::